oidoid/nature-elsewhere/readme.md

 needed to be and I just had a hard time grasping how multiple palettes should work.
 I am striving for a minimal palette for the forseeable future.

+Translucent colors used to be present and were used foremost for rain.
+They increased the complexity of the palette though because it wasn't always clear when to use a translucent color and a similar opaque color in all contexts and that caused the palette to grow.
+I've since omitted all translucency and I think the consistent hard pixel look is better fitting.

 ### Entities

 I've had something of an identity crisis while working on Nature Elsewhere.
 Is